DIY Scarf and matching fabric belt - optional sequins. Post 755 by Angela Lansbury.

 Scarf And Matching Belt

-Making Patchwork Belts
+How To Make Patchwork Belts

 You could make a patchwork belt by cutting up two plain belts of different colours.
 Make small square patched from other scraps in your sewing box.
 Or add odd buttons.

 I was wondering what to do with length of sequin ribbon I had bought.
 They are too short to edge the hem of a skirt.
 But they could decorate a belt.
-Cut length off a child's sequin dress which is now too small.
-Buy sequinned or beaded hats.
-Styles you don't like, too small, berets.
-Cut strips or oblongs to make patches.

-DIY Belts - Restoring Broken Belts
+DIY Belts - How To Restore Broken Belts

 Use an old leather or plastic belt as a base.
-Cover an old belt which has split so no longer wearable.
+Cover an old belt which has split so it was no longer wearable.
 Cover just the split area.
-Or cover the entire belt.
-Cover with a fabric you don't like, the weight or colour you don't like.
-Sew patches on top.

 I don't like heavy belts.
 If patches would make it too heavy, just add small, pearly shirt buttons.
 Sew them on.
 Or glue them on.